sfeir-open-source/sfeir-school-quarkus/docs/markdown/00-school/01-objectives.md

 * Create an imperative microservice
 * Create a reactive microservice
 * Add OpenAPI documentation
+* Let's go to the subatomic world !
-* Create a microservice that call the two others
+  * Create a microservice that call the two others with angular front-app
 <!-- .element: class="list-fragment" -->

 Notes: